VidakM/vidakm.github.io/_posts/2023-12-28-cqrs_and_state.md

 This would enable the composition of services A and B into a service C, and for it to act as a complete unit.
 You can then use service C to query over both datasets and domains in a way that suits their needs but perform writes to the individual services owning the data.

 As we have already discussed in CRUD for Microservice, this will lead to a slight delay between a write and reflection in a read, but it will eventually appear correctly.
-Still, this method is a lot simpler to maintain than a two-phase-commit.
+Still, this method is a lot simpler to maintain than a [two-phase-commit](https://en.wikipedia.org/wiki/Two-phase_commit_protocol).
 Achieving atomicity in a distributed system is impossible by nature and the tools discussed below will help us deal with this.
-For further reading on eventual consistency and CRUD read :hourglass_flowing_sand:CRUD in Microservices.
+For further reading on eventual consistency and CRUD read [(:hourglass_flowing_sand:CRUD in Microservices)](/blog/2023/CRUD_in_microservices/).

 Other benefits are in providng more resilience and decoupling in the system, as extensive reads will not bring down the write system.
 And the write system being down will not affect reading consumers.

-### Use Case Example
-A good exampel for a real-world Service C would be a BFF (Backend for frontend), such as the Response BFF in Arcadia.
-It caches data from the Question Intelligence Bank to serve all readers, and then publishes all answers on the event bus for Response Service to accept them.  :white_check_mark:23.04.04 - Questions Bank Intelligence

 {% drawio path="assets/blog_images/cqrs_and_state/Untitled_Diagram-1680606519385.drawio.xml" page_number=0> height=600 %}